thomasdiggs/The_C_Programming_Language/README.md

 # The C Programming Language

-Learning C by working through the great book 'The C Programming Language' by Kernighan and Ritchie
+Learning C by working through the classic book 'The C Programming Language' by Kernighan and Ritchie.

 ## Notes to Self
 Stuck: